dheero/OBF.github.io/wiki/Google_Summer_of_Code_Application_Evaluation.md

     missing information, lack of detail, and any aspects of a proposed plan that you disagree with in the comment text box, check the box next to 'Public review', which makes it visible to the student, and click 'Submit'.
-The student should respond to the these and can presumably edit his/her application to respond to your request for information or criticism (at least they could last year).
+The student should respond to the these once you have toggled the 'Proposal Modifications' setting to enabled in the left hand column's 'Proposal Actions' box.
 2. For scoring, leave the 'Public review' box unchecked (i.e., the student will not see it, but other mentors will), change the *Score* drop-down to where you want it, add explanatory comment for your